1601-mma2013/Performance-Enhancer/README.md

 1-Adam is a student at Multimedia University.
 He uses his computer to study and to complete his various assignments.
 To complete his various assignments, he needs to use some high-end software that requires him to use his computer to its maximum potential.
 This high-end software uses up a lot of memory and requires a high performance pc in order for it to be stable.
 Adam boots up the application to check on the performance of his computer.
 He sees a few applications running in the background and closes it.
 Adam then adjusts some settings on the application and his computer immediately performs faster than before.
 Adam is then able to open up the software to do his assignments.

-2-adam is a student studying in mmu under loan from the govermemt, he dosen have a lot of money to invest in to high performance pc that costs a lot. he still needs to run his hign end softwares to pass up his assignments, with our program adam can use any underclocked pc which costs half the price and can unlock the full potential to use the high end softwares.
+2-Adam is a student studying in mmu under loan from the governmemt, he doesn't have a lot of money to invest into high performance pc that costs a lot. he still needs to run his high end softwares to pass up his assignments, with the program adam can use any underclocked pc which costs half the price and can unlock the full potential to use the high end softwares.

-3-adam is working for his 3D modelling class , his assignment is to design a whole room, rendering this takes days to complete on a underclocked pc , but the submittion is tomorrow . adam opens out program and runs a few setting and voila all unwanted procresses are shut down and the computers full postential is used to procress the rendering givivng him enough time to change in case of a mistake.
+3-adam is working for his 3D modelling class , his assignment is to design a whole room, rendering this takes days to complete on a underclocked pc , but the submission is tomorrow . adam opens out the program and runs a few settings and voila all unwanted procresses are shut down and the computer's full postential is used to procress the rendering giving him enough time to change in case of a mistake.

-4-the day goes by quickly and adam is late to his submittion, he needs to travel 3 hours to class ,he can just disconnect the power source of his laptop and carry it to class while the program is rendering but as the full potention of the pc is being used , the battery is also being optimised for a stable power consumption letting you run your laptop for longer while running a high load.
+4-the day goes by quickly and adam is late to his submission, he needs to travel 3 hours to class ,he can just disconnect the power source of his laptop and carry it to class while the program is rendering but as the full potential of the pc is being used , the battery is also being optimised for a stable power consumption letting you run your laptop for longer while running a high load.

 **b.
 Requirements**